pedrogerum/forecasting/README.md

 - **Bike Sharing Dataset**: The `bike_raw.csv` file is already included in this repository.
   - Place it in a known path.
 The default path in the notebook is `/content/drive/MyDrive/myproject/bike_raw.csv`.
-- **Electricity Dataset**: This dataset is too large for the repository.
+- **Electricity Consumption Dataset**: This dataset is too large for the repository.
   - Download it from: [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/321/electricityloaddiagrams20112014)
   - Place it in a known path.
 The default path in the notebook is `/content/drive/MyDrive/myproject/electricity.csv`.